 If you guessed the Chinese Shar-Pei and the Cocker Spaniel, you’re correct!

-In this article, we’ll take a close look at this adorable designer dog breed to help you discover whether or not a Mini Hippo might be right for you and your family.
+In this article, we’ll take a close look at this adorable designer dog breed.
+And we’ll help you discover whether or not a Mini Hippo might be right for you and your family.

-The temperament of the Mini Hippo hybrid breed captures the personalities of both the purebred dogs it hails from, which are the Chinese Shar-Pei and the Cocker Spaniel, as we mentioned.
+The temperament of the Mini Hippo hybrid breed captures the personalities of both the purebred dogs it hails from.
+These are the Chinese Shar-Pei and the Cocker Spaniel, as we mentioned.

 Cocker Spaniels are patient, laid-back, family-friendly dogs.
 Interestingly, Shar-Pei’s are loyal family dogs but they can be territorial or even aggressive with strangers and unknown visitors.